naoshibaikyu/superbuddn/epilogues/incorrect8.md

 Kranion: W

 Rhea: Criminal justice and psychology.

-Selena: I'm terrified that I’ll lock myself into an interest that I’ll no longer be passionate about in a few years like all the other areas of study I’ve pursued over my life!
+Clara: I'm terrified that I’ll lock myself into an interest that I’ll no longer be passionate about in a few years like all the other areas of study I’ve pursued over my life!

 Gambi: Minecraft.